Non-zero temperature study of spin 1/2 charmed baryons using lattice gauge theory: Lattice Correlators

 To exclude outlying fits, a further cut is made.
 The top $30\%$ of weighted fits using the modified Akaike information criterion weights of \eqnr{eqn:AIC} are separated and re-averaged using both methods.
 This is demonstrated in \Fig{fig:effMass}, in which the effective masses for both the positive and negative parity $\Xi_{cc}$ ground state are shown and compared to the model averaged results from the multi-exponential fits after this cut has been applied.
 The resulting fits are in good agreement for both the sectors giving us assurance that the fitted masses are robustly determined.

-In practice, to produce a single number for a mass, a single averaged value is chosen and then the difference to the other values is added as a systematic uncertainty.
-The averaged value is chosen by examination of the weights, such that the averaged value clearly represents the fits.
+In practice, to produce a single number for a mass, a single averaged value is chosen by examination of the weights, such that the averaged value clearly represents the fits.
 This can be seen in \Fig{fig:Weights} where the averaged value encompasses the majority of the fit weights (which sum to 1).
+The difference to the other three methods of \eqnrtwo{eqn:pVal}{eqn:AIC} with and without the top 30\% fit cut is then added as a systematic uncertainty.
 An unrepresentative case would have the weight dominated by a single, outlying fit.
+If this is the case, that method is not used when determining the systematic uncertainty.